Merge Sort

 -

-we continue expanding each node in the tree by breaking it into its constituent parts as determined by the recurrence, until the problem sizes get down to 1:
+continue expanding each node in the tree by breaking it into its parts per the recurrence until the problem sizes reach 1:

 Tips: (1) Tree height: \(\log_2 n\) (2) Number of levels: \(\log_2 n + 1\) (3) Number of leaves: \(n\\ (2^i \rightarrow i:level)\) (induction TCRC p58) (4) Total cost: \(cn(\log_2n + 1) = cn\log_2n + cn \\ => \Theta(n\log_2n)\)